 Deploy your Roboflow Train models to Raspberry Pi.

-Our Hosted API is suitable for most use-cases; it uses battle-tested infrastructure and seamlessly autoscales up and down to handle even the most intense use-cases.
-But, because it is hosted remotely, there are some scenarios where it's not ideal.
 Our Raspberry Pi deployment option runs directly on your devices in situations where you need to run your model without a reliable Internet connection.

-You'll need a Raspberry Pi 4 (or Raspberry Pi 400) running the 64bit version of Ubuntu.
+You will need a Raspberry Pi 4 (or Raspberry Pi 400) running the 64bit version of Ubuntu.
 To verify that you're running a compatible system, type

 archinto your Raspberry Pi's command line and verify that it outputs

 The inference API is available as a Docker container optimized and configured for the Raspberry Pi.
 You can install and run the inference server using the following command:

 sudo docker run -it --rm -p 9001:9001 roboflow/roboflow-inference-server-arm-cpu